-A lot of times, you might encounter some scenarios that cannot be performed using regular Selenium WebDriver command.
+A lot of times, you might encounter some scenarios that cannot be performed using the regular Selenium WebDriver command.
 In this cases, using JavaScript commands can prove to be extremely useful.
 That’s why I compiled a list with 7 of the most useful JS commands that can help you in your Selenium tests:

 1 – Scrolling to the bottom of the page